 I believe that homemaking is the most important job there is.
 Even above science, politics, medicine, engineering, and so forth.
 Why?
 Because homes are where little people are brought up and shaped into what they will become.
 It is where we nourish the soul and train the spirit.

-Today, there are far, far too many women who have foolishly exchanged their most high calling for a bag of tin.
-Some children begin their latchkey careers as soon as five.
-I see them every day walking down the street, backpacks strapped on almost as big as they are, heading for the elementary school.
+Today, there are far, far too many women who have foolishly exchanged their most high calling for a bag of pyrite.
+Fools gold.
+Some children begin their latch-key careers very early.
+Usually five, but some as soon as three.
+I see them every day walking down the street, backpacks strapped on almost as big as they are, heading for elementary school.
 My heart breaks for them.
 They do not know what it's like to cuddle in the morning with mama as she reads them a story.
-They'll miss out on learning about real life because their day to day life is a classroom with 2 dozen other kids their ages, force fed information.
+They'll miss out on learning about real life because their day to day life is a fluorescent lit classroom with 2 dozen other kids their ages.
+And the force fed, Godless "schooling" kills the imagination and the EVIL agenda destroys souls.

 I speak from experience.

-I was a single mother before I came to the Lord and I supported my first child by myself until she was in 2nd grade.
+I was a single mother before I was born again, and I supported my first child by myself up through first grade.
 I was blessed to be able to send her to a private Christian school, but it was still heart wrenching to leave her with other people to care for so I could earn enough to pay the bills.
-I lived conservatively, quietly and clean and tried in my own strength to do it all.
+I lived conservatively, quietly and cleanly and tried in my own strength to do it all.

 Has every day since then been homemaking bliss?
 Nope.
-Did I always emit gratitude, patience and love?
-No, sadly I did not.
-Mainly because, coming from a broken family, I did not have a base of homemaking skills and examples to draw from.
+Have I always emitted gratitude, patience and love?
+No, sadly I haven't.
+Newborns are rather messy.
+They drool.
+They cry.
+They mess their pants.
+Newborns can't even walk.
+It's important to take tender loving care of newborns.
+Many newborn Christians come from a broken family, as I did.
+Many women don't have a proper base of homemaking skills and examples in temperance and love to draw from.

 But it starts with the heart.
 No matter how tough your circumstances start out with, you can become a virtuous woman if you desire to be.
 You can make your home a haven no matter how small it is.
 God made us with nurturing and nesting instincts for this purpose.

 So look at your home as a canvas that you can paint a lovely picture on.
 Read the manual — the King James Bible.
-Within its inerrant pages, you will find light for your path and perspective for your journey.
+Within its inerrant pages, you will find living water to quench your thirst, meat to nourish your hunger, light for your path and perspective for your journey.